Together (Pet Shop Boys song): Music video

-The video for "Together" was shot in Estonia, in Tallinn and Maardu, by Peeter Rebane.
-It features a large group of male and female dancers engaging in both classical ballet and contemporary dance styles to the beat of the song.
+The video for "Together" was filmed in Estonia, in Tallinn and Maardu, by Peeter Rebane, with choreography by Märt Agu.
+It features a group of six male and six female dancers performing in both classical ballet and contemporary dance styles to the beat of the song.
+The dancers were selected from the Tallinn Dance Academy, and the locations were chosen to create an authentic atmosphere to depict a story of young people from a small industrial town in Eastern Europe.
 Tennant and Lowe appear briefly as behind-the-scenes spectators of a dance show by the group, and at the very end of the video.